-One of the activities from my spring crafts eBook is a nest snack that kids create out of peanut butter playdough and pretzel sticks.
-And then they eat it!
+One of the activities in my spring crafts eBook is an Easter snack for kids that they can make themselves out of peanut butter playdough and pretzel sticks.
+And then they eat it, of course!

 But then she spied the Peeps.

 I’ve never bought the poor kid Peeps.
 Not sure if that makes me a bad mom or a good mom.